71/vscode-dumb-links/README.md

 > [!NOTE]
 >
-> WIP: the basic logic works, but there is no test, and the name / documentation
+> WIP: the basic logic works, but there is no test, and the documentation will
-> will likely change.
-It is also both too permissive (it will resolve anything
+> likely change.
+It is also both too permissive (it will resolve anything that
-> that looks like a link) and too strict (it will yield errors if a symbol
+> looks like a link) and too strict (it will yield errors if a symbol cannot be
-> cannot be resolved).
+> resolved).

 ## Examples